getty-zig/getty.so/docs/user-guide/design/blocks-and-tuples.md

 If you define a block _within_ a `struct` or `union`, Getty will automatically process it without you having to pass it to a (de)serializer.
-All you have to do is make sure the block is public and named `@"getty.sb"` (for serialization) or `@"getty.db"` (for deserialization).
+All you have to do is make sure that the block is public and named `@"getty.sb"` (for serialization) or `@"getty.db"` (for deserialization).

-Type-defined blocks are defined exactly the same as attribute, serialization, and deserialization blocks are.
-The only difference is that you don't need an `is` function in a type-defined block.
+Type-defined blocks are defined exactly the same as attribute and (de)serialization blocks are.
+The only difference is that you don't need to define an `is` function.

 ```zig title="Zig code"
 const Point = struct {